CAMB-DSbD/tee-morello-performance-experiments/README.md

 # PDF Version

 A PDF version of this document is available for download.
 Please note that the PDF might be slightly behind this page in terms of updates.
 If it fails to open
-(_Error rendering embedded code_), download it first and then open it.
+(Safari ver 16.6.1 produces _Error rendering embedded code_), download
+it first and then open it.

 [📄 Download PDF Version](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/documents/library_based_compartments_evaluation.pdf)